yazz/VisualJS/README.md

-## GoShareData Enterprise Search - For demo click here http://139.162.228.5/
+## Click here for demo http://139.162.228.5/
-    Fast, secure search across all the tools you use at work, including Excel, Oracle, SharePoint and more.
+    See how all your documents are related